domenicquirl/comprehensive-rust/src/references/shared.md

 - Rust does not automatically create references for you - the `&` is always required.

-- Rust will auto-dereference in some cases, in particular when invoking methods (try `r.is_ascii()`).
+- Rust will, however, auto-dereference in some cases, in particular when invoking methods (try `r.is_ascii()`).
 There is no need for an `->` operator like in C++.

+  The reason that it is OK for the Rust compiler to "just" perform a dereference is that, unlike pointers in C or C++, references in Rust are not allowed to "dangle" - that is, they always point to a valid value (see below).

 - In this example, `r` is mutable so that it can be reassigned (`r = &b`).
 Note that this re-binds `r`, so that it refers to something else.
 This is different from C++, where assignment to a reference changes the referenced value.

-- A shared reference does not allow modifying the value it refers to, even if that value was mutable.
+- `r` being mutable does **not** mean that the value that it _references_ can be modified.
+A shared reference does not allow modifying the value it refers to, even if that value was mutable.
 Try `*r = 'X'`.

 - Rust is tracking the lifetimes of all references to ensure they live long enough.
 Dangling references cannot occur in safe Rust. `x_axis` would return a